 Anton Mazzanovich was an author, thespian, and soldier who served with Troop F of the 6th Cavalry from 1881-82 in both Arizona and New Mexico.
 Mazzanovich later wrote several books on life in the West and went on to work in New York as a stage carpenter and mechanic in local theater companies.

-Correspondence, diary, newspaper clippings, articles, theater programs, photographs, and other materials relating to Mazzanovich's experiences in Arizona and New Mexico, and his theatrical activities in New York.
-Includes the original typescript of a projected work, Southwest Frontier; material relating to his book, Trailing Geronimo, 1926; and several U.S. patents obtained by Mazzanovich for stage and scenery construction, bottles, and streetcars.
+Collection includes correspondence, diary, newspaper clippings, articles, theater programs, photographs, and other materials relating to Mazzanovich's experiences in Arizona and New Mexico, and his theatrical activities in New York.
+Includes the original typescript of a projected work, Southwest Frontier; material relating to his 1926 book, Trailing Geronimo, and several U.S. patents obtained by Mazzanovich for stage and scenery construction, bottles, and streetcars.
 Theater materials include playbills, programs, and a diary from his 1891-92 theater season tour.
 Photographs are reprints accumulated for use in Southwest Frontier and are early views of Arizona and New Mexico towns, Apache Indians, Fort Grant, and army life.